Talagang Tehsil

+Tehsil in the Talagang District in the Punjab province of Pakistan.

-Talagang (تلہ گنگ) is a tehsil of Talagang District in the Punjab province of Pakistan.
-Talagang city serves as its headquarters, and the district is part of the Rawalpindi Division.
+Talagang (تلہ گنگ) is a tehsil in the Talagang District in the Punjab province of Pakistan.
+Talagang city serves as its administrative center, and the district is part of the Rawalpindi Division.

 Administrative divisions

 Under the Punjab Local Government Act 2019, the tehsil is subdivided into 19 union councils and 1 Municipal Committee.